Fight between teen girls sparks Eden shooting, one injured, one arrested, one suspect at large

 After canvassing the area, investigators arrested and charged Cardwell.
 She is being held at the Rockingham County Detention Facility on a $100,000 secured bond, police said in the release.

-Two additional calls about gunfire came in to officers as they were heading to the crime scene at South Hamilton and Bridge: a report of shots fired near Taylor Street, and a tip that someone had been shot in the face near Jay and Patrick streets.
+Two additional calls about gunfire came in to officers as they were heading to the crime scene at South Hamilton and Bridge streets: a report of shots fired near Taylor Street, and a tip that someone had been shot in the face near Jay and Patrick streets.

 The investigation is ongoing, and police ask that anyone with information contact Rockingham County Crime Stoppers at 336-349-9683.